null-gman/string-Array-Data-Structure-for-c/README.md

 - Function parameters :
   - **pointer to  `strArr_t`**
   - **int  number refer to index of the element**
-	>  Negative indices are allowed: `-1` refers to the last element, `-2` refers to the second-to-last element, and so on.
+	>  Negative indexs are allowed: `-1` refers to the last element, `-2` refers to the second-to-last element, and so on.

 - **Function return **: